iuliaiancu/banking/README.md

 The application supports also validation.
 For example you can't input an account that doesn't exists or isn't in the expected format (a number) or input a negative value for the sum.
 Also, you will receive an error message if you try to make a transaction using an account in which you don't have enough money.

+## Assumptions
+I've made the following assumptions:

+1. For the time being they are only customers identified by ids: 1,2,3.
+Those customers are predefined and created in the database once the application is started.
+Only those customers can be used to create accounts and make transactions.
+2. There are four types of accounts that can be created for a customer: DEFAULT_ACCOUNT, CURRENT_ACCOUNT, CREDIT, DEBIT.
+2. One customer can have one of each type of account.
+Once a call is fired to POST /account endpoint, this will result in creating a new account (if account isn't already tied to that customer) and make a transaction if initialCredit is greater than 0.
+Subsequent calls to POST /account for the same customer will make other deposits (transactions) to the account already created.